Complaints Procedure for Commercial Waste Southgate

 Scope and applicability: This procedure applies to all types of business and commercial premises using our Southgate commercial waste services, including scheduled bin collections, bulk waste removal and trade waste disposal arrangements.
 It does not replace statutory rights or formal regulatory procedures, but complements them by offering an internal route to resolve day-to-day disputes and service issues.
 Where regulatory or environmental compliance issues arise, those matters will be escalated in accordance with legal obligations.

-Photo depicting an incident for complaint about rubbish collection Complaints can relate to operational matters (such as missed collections, spillage or contamination), billing and invoicing, customer service interactions, or perceived non-compliance with waste management standards.
+Close-up of a person's hands sorting plastic waste and recyclable materials over a blue recycling bin filled with clear plastic bottles and green plastic bottles, with some bottles capped and others uncapped.
+The scenes suggests an outdoor setting, possibly a garden or communal area, with a background of grass and blurred foliage.
+The individual's hands are visible, one holding a clear plastic bottle and the other placing a metal food can into the bin.
+The image emphasizes waste separation and recycling activities, which relate to rubbish removal services provided by Commercial Waste Southgate in the local postcode area.
+The focus on plastics and metals highlights common household waste types handled during rubbish collection and disposal, consistent with professional waste management practices.
+Complaints can relate to operational matters (such as missed collections, spillage or contamination), billing and invoicing, customer service interactions, or perceived non-compliance with waste management standards.
 When you raise a concern, a record will be created with a unique reference.
 We aim to acknowledge every complaint promptly and to provide an initial assessment within a defined timeframe.
 Our objective is to restore normal service where possible and to learn from incidents to prevent recurrence.

 How to raise a concern about commercial rubbish services Southgate